Sonja Morgan And Rocco Ancarola Are Taking Their Romance To The Next Level

-Sonja Morgan’s new man, Rocco Ancarola, recently revealed that he and the RHONY star are getting super serious.
-The nightlife impresario opened up to Richard Johnson of Page Six about his budding new relationship with the Bravo television celeb.
+Sonja Morgan’s new man, Rocco Ancarola, revealed that he and the RHONY star are getting super serious.
+The nightlife impresario recently opened up to Richard Johnson of Page Six about his budding new relationship with the Bravo television celeb.

 Sonja and Rocco were set up on a blind date last summer by fellow Real Housewife Jules Wainstein.
-Last week, the duo went together to a holiday party thrown by R. Couri Hay at his Upper West Side townhouse.
+Last week, the duo also attended a holiday party thrown by R. Couri Hay at his Upper West Side townhouse.
 Leesa Rowland co-hosted the night’s festivities.

 “We’re liking each other a lot… It’s starting to get real.”